FAQs

 JOC is continuing to grow within the DOD sector, and experiencing rapid adoption and growth across Municipalities & Cities, Colleges and Universities, K-12 Public & Private Schools, State Agencies, Correctional Facilities, Transportation Agencies, Airports, Hospitals, and Research Facilities.

 Construction Cost Estimating is the process of determining the future cost of a construction project for a new building, or the repair, maintenance, renovation, or renewal of an existing building (or other physical infrastructure asset like a dam, roadway, or bridge) computed on the basis of available information.
-The use of a reference construction cost databases (RSMeans) combined with local knowledge is typically considered “best practice.”
+The use of a reference construction cost databases combined with local knowledge is typically considered “best practice.”

 Construction Cost Engineering is the process of creating cost data (for example, reference costs, cost databases and/or costing algorithms) for the purpose of construction, repair, maintenance, or capital planning projects.
 Cost engineering is an area of engineering practice concerned with the application of scientific principles and techniques to problems of cost estimating, cost control, business planning and management science, profitability analysis, project management, and planning and scheduling.